Nesglez93/Porfolio-Projects-/README.md

 SQL projects use the SQL programming language to query and analyze data.
 Python projects use the Python programming language to perform data analysis tasks, such as data cleaning, data visualization, and machine learning.
 Requirements
-To run the projects in this repository, you will need the following:

-A basic understanding of SQL and Python
-A text editor or IDE
-A database server (such as MySQL or PostgreSQL) Getting Started
-To get started with the projects in this repository, you can follow these steps:

-Clone the repository to your local machine.
-Create a database and import the data files into the database.
-Run the SQL or Python scripts in the repository.
-Contributing
 I welcome contributions to this repository.
 If you have a SQL or Python project that you would like to share, please feel free to submit a pull request.

 Contact